Fistulas

 Advancement flap

 This operation aims to avoid cutting the sphincter muscle.
-The surgeon gains access to the space between the internal and external anal sphincter muscles through a small cut at the entrance to the anal canal.
-Once the surgeon has found the fistula tunnel crossing this space, it is cut in two.
+The surgeon accesses the space between the internal and external anal sphincter muscles.
+This is done through a small cut at the entrance to the bottom.
+Once the surgeon has found the fistula tunnel it is cut in two.
 Both ends are then stitched closed to stop poo getting into the fistula.

-Using a telescope, the technique allows the doctor to see the fistula track from inside.
-After cleaning, the fistula can be sealed using an electric current to close the track.
+Using a telescope camera, the surgeon can see the fistula track from the inside.
+After cleaning, the fistula track is closed using an electric current.
 Stitches and fibrin glue can also be used.
-This technique may help surgeons find extra passages running off the main fistula, which need treatment for the fistula to heal.
+This technique also helps surgeons find extra passages running off the main fistula.
+These extra passageways also need treatment for the fistula to heal.

 Risks of anal fistula surgery

-Like any treatment, surgery for anal fistulas has some risks.
-The main ones are:
+Like any surgical procedure, surgery for anal fistulas has some risks.
+The main risks are:

-• Loss of bowel control – this is a potential risk with most types of anal fistula treatment, although severe incontinence is rare.
+• Loss of bowel control (incontinence).
+This is a potential risk with most types of anal fistula treatment.
+Severe incontinence is rare.
 Your surgeon will make every effort to prevent this.

 Other treatments